nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

     - ``1`` sets the frequency data rate to 1 Mbps
     - ``2`` sets the frequency data rate to 2 Mbps
-    - ``250`` sets the frequency data rate to 250 Kbps
+    - ``250`` sets the frequency data rate to 250 Kbps (see warning below)

     Any invalid input throws a `ValueError` exception.
 Default is 1 Mbps.

-    .. warning:: 250 Kbps can be buggy on the non-plus models of the nRF24L01 product line.
-If you use 250 Kbps data rate, and some transmissions report failed by the transmitting nRF24L01, even though the same packet in question actually reports received by the receiving nRF24L01, then try a higher data rate.
-CAUTION: Higher data rates mean less maximum distance between nRF24L01 transceivers (and vise versa).
+    .. warning:: 250 Kbps is not available for the non-plus models of the nRF24L01 product line.
+Trying to set the data rate to 250 kpbs when `is_plus_variant` is `True` will throw a `NotImplementedError`.

 channel
 ******************************